rayluo/AdminLTE-web2py/README.md

 #### Warning
 AdminLTE carries a ton of demo code.
 It's a 6MB download.

-* Confirm the file has been copied down to your directory:
+* Confirm the file `master.zip` has been copied down to your directory:

 ````
 $ ls